Student Arrest Self-Disclosure Form

 12. What about a student’s privacy?

 Most arrests and convictions are a matter of public record in the court files of each jurisdiction.
-In addition, a student agrees to be governed by the policies of the University when he or she enrolls, and as noted, this policy requiring self-disclosure of criminal arrests or convictions is not new.
+In addition, students agree to be governed by the policies of the University when they enroll, and as noted, this policy requiring self-disclosure of criminal arrests or convictions is not new.
 The University will maintain the information disclosed by students pursuant to this policy in a confidential fashion.
 It will be accessible to, and reviewed by and with, only those staff with a need to know such information.

 13. What role do the Honor system and the University Judiciary Committee play in this procedure?

-As with many other things at UVA, a student is being asked to give a truthful response regarding prior or intervening arrests and convictions “on their Honor.”
-Thus, a knowingly false response that is significant in nature (as defined by the Honor system) would be subject to being referred to the Honor Committee for investigation and further action.
-In addition, a failure to comply with the self-disclosure procedure could be referred to the University Judiciary Committee for a hearing based upon an allegation that such failure represents a violation of the University’s Standards of Conduct (in particular, Standards of Conduct 6 and 12).
+As with many other things at UVA, a student is being asked to give a truthful response regarding arrests and convictions “on their Honor.”
+Thus, a knowingly false response that is significant in nature (as defined by the Honor system) would be subject to referral to the Honor Committee for investigation and further action.
+In addition, a failure to comply with the self-disclosure policy could be referred to the University Judiciary Committee for a trial based upon an allegation that such failure represents a violation of the University’s Standards of Conduct (in particular, Standards of Conduct 6 and 12).
 Under UVA’s system of student self-governance, the ultimate adjudication of any matter referred to the Honor Committee or University Judiciary Committee rests with our students.